Donate via www.crowdfunder.co.uk

 Andy Patton – Cycle Challenge 81

-On 30.08.2020 (or in the week before to allow for work commitments and inclement weather), JPC volunteer Finance Director, Andy Patton, will be doing an 81-mile bike ride (no mean feat!).
-His carefully planned cycle route will start at the JPC in the morning and he will make his way towards Great Finborough to pass John’s blue plaque on the community centre there before he heads up to Eye, Halesworth, Framingham, and back to finish at the JPC (please see map for full route).
+JPC volunteer Finance Director, Andy Patton, did an 81-mile bike ride (no mean feat!).
+His carefully planned cycle route started at the JPC in the morning and he made his way towards Great Finborough to pass John’s blue plaque on the community centre there before he headed up to Eye, Halesworth, Framingham, and back to finish at the JPC (please see map for full route).
+Donate via www.crowdfunder.co.uk

 Simon Buckmaster – Bicycle and Fact Challenge 81

 JPC Director Simon, who many will know is responsible for the JPC Friends programme, conveniently lives 8.1 miles away from the JPC.
-Therefore, for his Challenge, he is going to cycle to the JPC and back five times, making his total journey 81 miles.
-To top it off, each time he reaches the JPC, there will not only be someone to greet him with a drink of water, he is going to share one of the obscure and unusual music facts he is so well known for!
-We will make sure we record and share each fact on our online platforms.
+Therefore, for his Challenge, he cycled to the JPC and back five times, making his total journey 81 miles.
+To top it off, each time he reached the JPC and home, he shared one of the obscure and unusual music facts he is so well known for!
 Donate via www.crowdfunder.co.uk

 Ursula Scott – Skipping Challenge 81

-For her challenge on 30.08.2020, JPC Director for Volunteers, Ursula Scott (who some of you might recognise as the Manager of Stowmarket Library), is taking a trip back to her childhood and attempting 81 continuous jumps with an ankle skip rope – something she hasn’t done since leaving school, so she is currently hard at work putting in some training!
-To ease the pain of this mammoth challenge she will be doing the whole thing whilst listening to one of her favourite episodes of Home Truths.
+For her challenge on 30.08.2020, JPC Director for Volunteers, Ursula Scott (who some of you might recognise as the Manager of Stowmarket Library), took a trip back to her childhood and attempted 81 continuous jumps with an ankle skip rope – something she hasn’t done since leaving school.
+To ease the pain of this mammoth challenge she did the whole thing whilst listening to one of her favourite episodes of Home Truths.
+Donate via www.crowdfunder.co.uk

 Challenges in the lead up to 30.08.2020